-Electives outside of UBC-Okanagan
+Focus courses outside of UBC-Okanagan

-As the MSN Okanagan program is predominantly completed online, many students living outside of the Okanagan wish to attend courses offered by institutions closer to home.
-PhD (Nursing) students may wish to take additional coursework as part of their degree.
-All electives completed outside of UBC Okanagan (including those taken at UBC Vancouver) must be pre-approved by the Graduate Program Coordinator.
-Please see Appendix V for a list of electives other MSN students have taken in the past, to help you guide your elective choices.
+As the MSN Okanagan program is predominantly completed online, many students living outside of the Okanagan wish to attend courses in person offered by institutions closer to home.
+PhD

+(Nursing) students may wish to take additional coursework as part of their degree.
+All focus courses completed outside of UBC Okanagan (including those taken at UBC Vancouver) must be pre-approved by the Graduate Program Coordinator.
+The majority of focus courses (3/5) must be completed at the UBC Okanagan campus.
+Please see Appendix V for a list of focus courses other MSN students have taken in the past, to help you guide your focus course choices.
 Please note courses on this list may or may not be offered in a given term, and are controlled by the host institution.

-Several Canadian institutions have agreements enabling a streamlined approval process for electives (Western Dean's Agreement, etc.).
+Several Canadian institutions have agreements enabling a streamlined approval process for focus courses (Western Dean's Agreement, etc.).

-Request approval of an elective course offered at UBC Vancouver:
+Request approval of a focus course offered at UBC Vancouver:

+- 1. Identify a graduate-level course that aligns with your research area of interest - Download and complete the "Registration in Vancouver Courses Form" from the College of Graduate Studies at UBC Okanagan - Submit the completed form to the Graduate Program Assistant, along with a copy of the course syllabus, at least four weeks before the start of the academic term in which the course is offered

+Request approval of a focus course offered outside of UBC through the Western Dean's Agreement:

 - 1. Identify a graduate-level course that aligns with your research area of interest - 2.
-Download and complete the "Registration in Vancouver Courses Form" from the College of Graduate Studies at UBC Okanagan - 3.
-Submit the completed form to the Graduate Program Assistant at least four weeks before the start of the academic term in which the course is offered

-Request approval of an elective course offered outside of UBC through the Western Dean's Agreement:

-- 1. Identify a graduate-level course that aligns with your research area of interest - 2.
-Download and complete the "Western Dean's Agreement" form - a.
-For a complete list of courses and institutions eligible within the Western Dean's Agreement, please contact the Graduate Program Assistant - Submit the completed Western Dean's Agreement form to the Graduate Program Assistant at least four weeks before the start of the academic term in which the course is offered
+Download and complete the "Western Dean's Agreement" form - For a complete list of courses and institutions eligible within the Western Dean's Agreement, please contact the Graduate Program Assistant - 3.
+Submit the completed Western Dean's Agreement form, along with a copy of the course syllabus, to the Graduate Program Assistant at least four weeks before the start of the academic term in which the course is offered